kiswa/TaskBoard/readme.md

 The server must have `sqlite` and `php5-sqlite` installed, as well as the `rewrite` and `expires` Apache modules.

-**Note:** Apache virtual host for a site should have [`AllowOverride All`](http://httpd.apache.org/docs/2.4/mod/core.html#allowoverride) for TaskBoard root directory.
+**Note:** For Apache v2.3.9 and later, virtual host for a site should have [`AllowOverride All`](http://httpd.apache.org/docs/2.4/mod/core.html#allowoverride) for TaskBoard root directory.
 Otherwise, .htaccess files will be completely ignored.

 ###Install
 Installing TaskBoard is as easy as 1, 2, 3!